 To help you sort through these numerous appointments, and all the things your MD will be assessing baby for, we’ve created this thorough article.
 So, read on to learn more about the first pediatrician visits that your baby will experience from birth until they’re 3 months old:

 Preparing for Baby’s Arrival

 Even before baby’s born, you’ll be making arrangements for their health and well-being.
-You’ll be looking for a pediatrician that works best for your family’s lifestyle – consider location to / from home, work, or daycare, as well as the MD’s hours, practices, and policies.
+You’ll be looking for a pediatrician that works best for your family’s lifestyle.
+Consider location to and from home, work, or daycare.
+Also consider the MD’s hours, practices, and policies.

 At this stage, it’s also important to know if your pediatrician has the ability to visit baby while they’re still in hospital, or if they’ll first be meeting your newborn in their office after discharge.
-While it’s not at all vital to select a pediatrician that has “rights” at the hospital or birth center where you are delivering, it is something you’ll be asked when you arrive in Labor & Delivery so that they can properly plan for your baby’s medical care during your stay – e.g., if your pediatrician does make rounds at the hospital, baby won’t be seen by the staff pediatrician and vice versa.
+While it’s not at all vital to select a pediatrician that has “rights” at the hospital or birth center where you are delivering, it is something you’ll be asked when you arrive in Labor & Delivery.
+This way they can properly plan for your baby’s medical care during your stay.
+And if your pediatrician does make rounds at the hospital, baby won’t be seen by the staff pediatrician and vice versa.